 How will I know how well my child is doing?

-- Progress is evaluated through the use of the provision map recording system, pupil progress meetings with senior leadership and through discussion with parents/carers and the pupil against the identified targets
+Progress is evaluated through the use of a school based recording system, pupil progress meetings with senior leadership and through discussion with parents/carers and the pupil against the identified targets

 Progress Reports to Parents/Carers

 There are regular opportunities for parents/carers to discuss how well their child is doing during the school year and all parents/carers receive a written school report each summer term

 There are parent consultation evenings in the autumn and spring terms or SEND review meetings with the SENCO, class teacher or TA and other professionals as appropriate We welcome parents to talk to class teachers and the SENCO though face to face, letter, and email or telephone dialogue.
 Through these discussions the parents can be involved in planning for activities/trips, target setting, reviewing and evaluating provision made.

 What support will be available for my child’s overall well-being?